 Unlawfully occupied and abandoned properties

-We will respond to reports of unlawful occupation of one of our properties within one working day and visit suspected abandoned properties within one working day.
+We will respond to reports of unlawful occupation of one of our properties within one working day.
+We will visit suspected abandoned properties within one working day.

 Scrapped and abandoned vehicles are an eyesore.
-If we believe a vehicle has been abandoned or left untaxed, we will take steps to have it removed and we may charge the owner for its removal.
-We will deal with reports of parked vehicles within five working days or earlier if the vehicle presents a danger to other road users or pedestrians.
+If we believe a vehicle has been abandoned or left untaxed, we will take steps to have it removed.
+We may charge the owner for its removal.
+We will deal with reports of parked vehicles within five working days.
+We will respond earlier if the vehicle presents a danger to other road users or pedestrians.

-When reporting an abandoned vehicle you can help us by giving us as much information as possible including:
+When reporting an abandoned vehicle give us as much information as possible including:

 - the general condition of the vehicle.